Warwick Hills Golf & Country Club, Grand Blanc, MI — August 2021

 Warwick Hills Golf & Country Club

-PGA Professional Darren Husse, a member of the golf staff at Warwick Hills Golf & Country Club, took us on a tour of the course just prior to tournament week.
+PGA Professional Darren Husse, Director of Instruction at Warwick Hills Golf & Country Club, took us on a tour of the course just prior to tournament week.
 His insights on how the Tour players will set up to play each hole made for interesting commentary.

 The thought process of how the professional golfers will approach the course adds to the serious golf fans appreciation of the game at its highest level.
 Darren’s observations make watching the tournament on TV or live at the course more exciting.
 The player who executes the shots, especially on key-holes, will walk off the course Sunday evening with the Trophy in hand.

 This article is a bit different from our normal event coverage.
 We will detail each hole and then provide Darren’s comments in quotation marks.
 So you can follow the action hole-by-hole during tournament play.